openid/fapi/fapi-2_0-message-signing.md

 Authorization servers implementing FAPI2 authorization request signing

- 1. shall support and verify signed request objects according to JAR [@!RFC9101] at the PAR endpoint [@!RFC9126]
+ 1. shall support and verify signed request objects according to JAR [@!RFC9101] at the PAR endpoint [@!RFC9126];
  2. shall require the aud claim in the request object to be, or to be an array containing, the OP's Issuer Identifier URL;
  3. shall require the request object to contain an `nbf` claim that is no longer than 60 minutes in the past; and
- 4. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes after the `nbf` claim;
+ 4. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes after the `nbf` claim.

 ### Requirements for Clients

 Clients implementing FAPI2 authorization request signing

- 1. shall sign request objects according to JAR [@!RFC9101] that are sent to the PAR endpoint [@!RFC9126]
+ 1. shall sign request objects according to JAR [@!RFC9101] that are sent to the PAR endpoint [@!RFC9126];
  2. shall send the `aud` claim in the request object as the OP's Issuer Identifier URL;
  3. shall send a `nbf` claim in the request object;
- 4. shall send an `exp` claim in the request object that has a lifetime of no longer than 60 minutes;
+ 4. shall send an `exp` claim in the request object that has a lifetime of no longer than 60 minutes.

 ## Signing Authorization Responses